 They’re free from: honey, dairy (including milk, cheese, butter, etc), eggs, meat, fish, poultry, any other animal products, and oils.
 Instead, focusing on healthy, plant-based creations, their recipes will help set you on your way to better health.
 They’re good for you, the animals, and the planet!

-You’ll find some of their recipes in various plant-based cookbooks.
+You’ll also find some of their recipes in various plant-based cookbooks.
 But, the recipes on their website are available for everyone to access.

 There are a number of good plant-based sites out there, but these 15 websites are more dedicated to providing healthy, oil-free, vegan recipes.

 If you haven’t yet seen the film, you should.
 It’s a documentary about the importance of a low-fat, plant-based lifestyle, primarily from a health perspective.
 The Forks Over Knives website features a collection of recipes from a number of different plant-based chefs including Del Sroufe, Darshana Thacker, Chef AJ, Isa Chandra Moskowitz, and Lindsay Nixon (of Happy Herbivore), among others.
 There is also a Forks Over Knives cookbook featuring many of the same recipe creators.

 #2.
 Happy Herbivore